-So, the main thing is to delete any games and social media apps from the phone, and turn off distracting push notifications.
+So, the key thing is to delete any games and social media apps from the phone, and turn off distracting push notifications.

-It isn’t possible to prevent iPhone internet access.
-So there might be a temptation to access social media via the browser.
+After that, your social media addiction might tempt you to access it via the phone’s browser.
 One way to avoid this is use a single sign-on password manager such as LastPass then set all your passwords to random twelve-character strings you can’t remember.
 This will also boost your online security!

 How to Stop Procrastinating: Social Media and Games

 There are browser plugins that can block internet access, either entirely, for specific time periods, or for specific sites.
-The only problem with them is they can be turned off again all too easily.
+The only problem with them is we can turn them off again all too easily.

-Parental Controls can block access to websites and games, but they’re an all or nothing solution.
-I don’t want to never be able to use Twitter ever again, I want to not be tempted to check it every few minutes when I’m working.
+Parental Controls can block access to websites and games, but they’re an all-or-nothing solution.
+We don’t want to never use Twitter ever again—we want to stop checking it every few minutes when we’re working.

-What we need is a solution that blocks access to addictive websites and games for most of the day, can’t be turned off, and lets us check them once we have our work for the day completed.
+What we need is a solution that blocks access to addictive websites and games for most of the day, that we can’t turn off, and that lets us check them once we have our work for the day completed.
 After a long search, I found some apps that do exactly that: Focus, for Mac, and Cold Turkey for Windows.